Here is a great example of Virginia Rock Art spotted by Scott Jones last year while fishing near Fredericksburg, Virginia

 ”Where there is an open mind, there will always be a frontier” Dorthea Brown

-This website was developed to document the discovery of ancient petroglyphs and associated paranormal activity recently discovered deep in the Appalachian Mountains.
+This website was developed to document the discovery of ancient petroglyphs and associated paranormal activity recently discovered deep in the Appalachia Mountains.
 The rock outcroppings are covered with simple, complex, abstract, anthropomorphic, and ancient creative expression of unknown origin.
 They also exhibit indications of cultural alignments.

 This karst environment sits on top of a geodesic zone, meaning the entire bedrock of limestone has running water under, through, around, and on top of a bedrock of limestone causing a constant emission of low grade radiation and geothermal off- gassing, creating fluctuating magnetic waveforms, fields and distortions, measurable by EMF meters, dousing rods, and compass readings.
 This appears to be an energy source for the supernatural activity.
 There is a strong connection between the geomagnetic distortions, the rock petroglyphs, and the paranormal activity.